 There are certain foods that you have to stay away from during breastfeeding.
-In this page, explore the top 10 such foods to avoid especially when nursing and the reasons to avoid them.
+This page explores the top 10 such foods to avoid, especially when nursing, and the reasons to avoid them.

 If you really find it hard to eliminate the following foods from your diet, reducing them will help also!